 Check the FAQ section near the lower half of this webpage to see if your question can be answered.
 It is very important that you read and follow the instructions outlined below to successfully complete the application.

 The Request for Proposal form can be found online at ferris.edu/giving/MeritGrant/meritgrant.pdf.
-The form must be filed electronically.
+The form can be filed electronically or turned in to The Foundation Office in person by the deadline.

 It is very important to follow the instructions - please see the FAQ section of this webpage if you have questions.
 It is essential that you be at your own computer when filling out this form, as it uses your email client to send the form to the Foundation Office.

-Proposals must be submitted in electronic format and provide the following information to the extent that it is available:
+Proposals must be submitted in electronic format or in person and provide the following information to the extent that it is available:

-- Grant Application Cover Sheet: Please use the electronic form; it must be complete and include the proper signatures.
+- Grant Application Cover Sheet: Please print and use the online cover sheet; it must be complete and include the proper signatures.
 This form is the only sheet that is required to be submitted in hard copy format (not electronically).

 - Narrative: A brief description of the project being proposed and the desired outcomes (maximum 1 page).
 When completing the narrative portion, please be brief and concise.